TheBrightSparkDev/MakeWebWork/README.md

 Turns out I was misusing blocks in Django I was actually overwriting postloadJS whereas I thought calling block tag was actually extending I understand that a little better to avoid the issue again I added an empty block called extrapostjs where I will add extra js files for specific pages.

+# colors unable to easily add transparency

+This was really me thinking about me in the future really the easy way to get round this is to add opacity and set that to a value but that means that the element below inherits the opacity...
+This was a slight problem not a big one really but due to me wanting to make a designer eventually.
+I quickly looked into how to not inherit opacity.
+Turns out it's relatively simple just use RGBA to set color easy!

+Only issue is that materialize is sert using hex values.
+Yuck makes sense as its more efficient saving valuable space!
+How do I fix this then?
+Due to my prior knowledge with adobve software and photoshop I knew that hex is basically rgb.

+Hex uses the first value and mulitplies it by 16 a b c d e f basically mean 10 11 12 13 14 15 respectively 15*16 is 240 the second letter is taken at facevalue.

+So max value is 15 * 16 + 15 which is 255. so all I had to do is create a script to look at materializes code and edit it.
+In order to be lazy I took the entire css file into word and used replace on paragraphs to make each rule sit on its own line I didn't want it to happen for the } though as they would all be on the same line and I wanted to do a line at a time to for loop through.
+So i did another replace to add a paragraph after }.

+Then I created a quick and dirty python script and set it to print out the values I wanted. then > the output to another file called newcolors took a few attempts and then I sorted it.
+The script takes less than a second to run creating a 5k line css file.
+Next challenge is to create a quick and dirty python file to slap those into a database so I can add the indiviual colors in style tags in the designer allowing me to very efficiently serve user created HTML later but I can imagine that will show up in a later challenge

 # Technology used<a name="technology_used"></a>
 ## Wireframes<a name="wireframes"></a>
 - adobe XD